 Gaslighting: What is it?
-How to avoid & how to stop 2024
+How to Avoid & How to Stop in 2024

 Gaslighting is a form of psychological manipulation where the abuser makes the victim doubt their own reality, memory, or perceptions.